talkkonnect/talkkonnect/README.md

   this means the PTT Button and the LEDS on the 2 Mic Respeaker Hat will work right away.
 You will need to connect an external speaker to the HAT for these images.
 * Feel Free to explore the various example talkkonnect.xml configurations that can be found in the directory /home/talkkonnect/gocode/src/github.com/talkkonnect/talkkonnect/sample-configs here you can find various configurations that work with LCD, OLED, LEDS and PUSH Button Switches.
 The files are named descriptively.

-### Image for Use with Raspberry pi 2/3/4 and USB Sound Card ###
+### Image for Use with Raspberry pi 2/3 and USB Sound Card ###
 * [Click Here to Download Pre-Configured SD Card Image for USB Sound Card](https://drive.google.com/file/d/1hbMFtKvlEYX-akqf976aVjHP4TcYFXgL/view?usp=sharing)
 * This image uses the standard 32 Bit Sampling and will work properly with all mumble clients on windows, android and iphone with good quality sound.
-* Since 32 Bit Sampling is used this will only work reliably on Raspberry 2 Series, 3 Series and 4 Series an NOT on Raspberry PI Zero.
+* Since 32 Bit Sampling is used this will only work reliably on Raspberry 2 Series, 3 Series and NOT on Raspberry PI Zero.
 * This image has been configured to work with a external USB sound card (Works with CM-108 Chipsets) out of the box
 * The on board sound card for RPI is disabled so you will not get any output from the onboard sound card
 * The audio out on the USB Sound Card is low and needs to be amplified with and external Amplifier (for testing you can increase the volume and use a 3.5mm Jack Headphone)